 is:- Applies a comparison against the exact value.
 This is the same behavior as not having a prefix, and is required when the value includes a colon.

-To see which constraints support using hierarchy subtree value prefixes, see Organization policy constraints.
+Some constraints aren't compatible with using hierarchy subtree strings as values.
+For information about the constraints that support using hierarchy subtree value prefixes, see Organization policy constraints.